mgechev/angularjs-style-guide/README.md

 ```

 This approach can be combined with both directory structures above.
-* One more slight variation of both directory structures is the one used in [ng-boilerplate](http://joshdmiller.github.io/ng-boilerplate/#/home).
-In it, the unit tests for a given component are put in the folder where the component is located.
+* The unit tests for a given component should be located in the directory where the component is.
 This way when you make changes to a given component finding its test is easy.
 The tests also act as documentation and show use cases.

 ```
 services